darenliang/mal-api/README.md

 This API has its issues.
 I will hopefully clean up the API to make it more easy to use.

+## Future updates

+A new version of the mal-api is on its way.
+It will be much easier and faster to use.
+Stay tuned for updates.

 ## To install

 All you need to do is import the mal-api.py file into any Python 3 project.